abpio/abp-commercial-docs/en/studio/solution-explorer.md

 - `ABP CLI`
   - `Install Libs`: Install NPM Packages for UI projects in your selected folder.
   - `Upgrade ABP Packages`: Update all the ABP related NuGet and NPM packages in your selected folder.
-  - `Swith to`: It switches your selected folder to the specified version of the ABP framework.
+  - `Switch to`: It switches your selected folder to the specified version of the ABP framework.
     - `Stable`: Switches your selected folder to the latest stable version.
     - `Preview`: Switches your selected folder to the preview version.
     - `Nightly Build`: Switches your selected folder to the nightly version.